bzporta/Speech-To-Text/readme.md

 ***
 ***
 Commands to be realised in the future:
--searching some stuff on Wikipedia and reading out loud the first 2-3 sentences of the articel (like "search Electron") -current weather information of a town of your choice -mobile version
+- searching some stuff on Wikipedia and reading out loud the first 2-3 sentences of the articel (like "search Electron")
+- current weather information of a town of your choice
+- mobile version
--BIG PROJECT: sending messages (e.g. emails)
+- BIG PROJECT: sending messages (e.g. emails)
--playing music from Spotify or some other music playing services -better page layout
+- playing music from Spotify or some other music playing services
+- better page layout
--take memos and save them in an .txt file
+- take memos and save them in an .txt file
 ***
 ***
 ***